Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 }

-The generated srcset will look like:
+The generated srcset appears as follows:

 https://example.dam.optimizely.com/image1.jpg 100w,